commercetools/ui-kit/CONTRIBUTING.md

 - Documentation of prop-types and usage patterns
 - Sensible defaults for props which are not a hard requirement

-### How to add to UI Kit.
+### How to add a component to UI Kit.

 These are informal steps we suggest you to follow when adding a new component.

-1. Create a new Task to add the component to the UIKit.
+1. Create a new task to add the component to the UIKit.

     - [ ] Create task.
     - [ ] Add task to the MCD project.
     - [ ] Add task to the [UIKit Kanban Board].

-2. Sync with UI Kit leads
+2. Sync with the UI Kit leads

     - [ ] Notify Luis or Dominic of the task.